 Coding Procedure

-The tables with summaries from Bradshaw (YEAR) and Proctor and Vu (YEAR) were consulting for a starting point for data coding.
+The tables with summaries from Bradshaw (YEAR) and Proctor and Vu (YEAR) were consulted as a starting point for data coding.
 Then, the first round of articles found (approximately 100) from the materials described above were analyzed to determine information that would be pertinent to a user who wished to search for normed stimuli.
 Based on these reviews and lab discussions, we coded the following information from each article: 1) journal information, 2) stimuli types, 3) stimuli language, 4) programs or corpus name, 5) keywords, which we called tags, 6) special populations, and 7) other notes that did not fit into those categories.
 Each piece of information is detailed below.

 Journal Information.